fhtino/aspnetcorehosting/README.md

 ![](_imgs/iis_in_out.png)

 - "svchost.exe" is hosting the whole IIS
-- the second w3wp.exe is hoting the in-process web-app
+- the second w3wp.exe is hosting the in-process web-app
 - the first w3wp.exe is hosting the out-of-process web-app.
 Notice the dotnet.exe child process running the app inside Kestrel.
-IIS and Kestrel commununicate over tcp/ip 127.0.0.1 port, passed by IIS to dotnet.exe as environment variable ASPNETCORE_PORT
+IIS and Kestrel communicate over tcp/ip 127.0.0.1 port, passed by IIS to dotnet.exe as environment variable ASPNETCORE_PORT

 ![](_imgs/iis_kestrel_port.png)

 **WARNING:** 1 web application < - - > 1 app pool
-Do not assign more than one aspnet core web-app to a single iis app-pool.
+Do not assign more than one asp.net core web-app to a single iis app-pool.
 Otherwise you will get error *"HTTP Error 500.35 - ASP.NET Core does not support multiple apps in the same app pool"*

 **Web.config**, normally created by VS2022 during publish to Folder, contains information used by IIS to map to ANCM and which hosting to use (in/out process).